Aharoni-Lab/miniscope-io/docs/api/stream_daq.md

 ```bash
 $ mio stream capture -c .path/to/device/config.yml -o output_filename.avi -m
 ```
 A window displaying the image transferred from the Miniscope and a graph plotting metadata (`-m` option) should pop up.
 Additionally, the indexes of captured frames and their statuses will be logged in the terminal.
-The `MINISCOPE_IO_STREAM_HEADER_PLOT_KEY` defines plotted header fields (see `.env.sample`).
+The `MIO_STREAM_HEADER_PLOT_KEY` defines plotted header fields (see `.env.sample`).

 ## Prerequisites
 - **Data capture hardware:** Opal Kelly XEM7310-A75 FPGA board (connected via USB)